 To comply with the Children’s Online Privacy Protection Act (COPPA), Confection is only available to users who are at least 13 years old.
 If you are under 13, please do not use Confection.

-When you visit our website and sign up for an account, we’ll ask for your name, email address, credit card information, and other details to improve your experience and enable us to process your orders.
-For information on the ways we secure this information, please see the “Security” section below.
+When you visit our website and sign up for an account, we’ll ask for your name, email address, credit card information, and other details to improve your experience and enable us to fulfil our relationship with you For information on the ways we secure this information, please see the “Security” section below.

 We may collect information about anyone who accesses the Confection site, whether they become a registered user or not.
 Example data-points include how often and for how long you are on the site, your search history, and other information related to your use of our service.
 We use this information internally to improve our service, but we will never publish personally-identifying data without written permission.
 We never sell information — PII or non-PII — to third parties (eg., data brokers).
 We don’t share or sell the data we collect on behalf of customers.
 When we store data for customers for twenty-four hours.
 During this time period, customer data is siloed from all other customer accounts.
 We only share limited, non-PII CRM data with third-party licensors with whom we have active NDAs and/or confidentiality agreements.
 Examples of this kind of information would include company name, company URL, and deal status (open, won, &c).